utk-team/utk/sources-doc/index.md

 Originally, only CImg and dCpp are activated, since they are very light libraries and are provided with the framework.

-To activate or deactivate a library, one can either edit the file utk/CMakeLists.txt to set to true/false the variables \[LIBRARY\]\_ON.
-Or one can use the following command ccmake .. from the build repository to edit the compilation options.
+To activate or deactivate a library, one can either edit the file `utk/CMakeLists.txt` to set to true/false the variables `[LIBRARY]_ON`.
+Alternatively, you can pass some options at the cmake step (or use `ccmake` or `cmake-gui`), e.g.:

+    cmake .. -DUSE_FFTW=true

 ## Authors